deprecabile/ongard-gamemaster/README.md

 This project is licensed under the **GNU Affero General Public License v3.0 (AGPLv3)** - see the [LICENSE](LICENSE) file for details.

-### Commercial Use
-If you wish to use this engine for commercial purposes without the strict copyleft obligations of the AGPLv3 (e.g., keeping your modifications and infrastructure proprietary, or offering it as a closed SaaS), please contact me to arrange a commercial license.